Saurabh9527/Cinema/README.md

 ## Features 🚀
 .User Authentication: Implemented user login, sign up, and logout functionality.

-.Backend Technologies:
+➡️ Backend Technologies:
-  ▪️ Node.js and Express for server-side logic.
+  .
+Node.js and Express for server-side logic.

-  ▪️MongoDB for storing user details.
+  .
+MongoDB for storing user details.

-  .Bcryptjs for password hashing.
+  .
+Bcryptjs for password hashing.

-  .Jsonwebtoken and cookie parser for authentication.
+  .
+Jsonwebtoken and cookie parser for authentication.

-.Frontend Technologies:
+➡️ Frontend Technologies:

-  .React.js for building the user interface.
+  .
+React.js for building the user interface.

-  .Redux Toolkit for state management.
+  .
+Redux Toolkit for state management.

-  .React Router for client-side routing.
+  .
+React Router for client-side routing.

-  .Tailwind CSS for styling.
+  .
+Tailwind CSS for styling.

-.Movie Data: Utilized TMDB API to fetch movie data.
+➡️ Movie Data: Utilized TMDB API to fetch movie data.

-.Movie Browsing:
+➡️ Movie Browsing:
-  .Displays Now Playing, Popular, Top Rated, and Upcoming movies.
+  .
+Displays Now Playing, Popular, Top Rated, and Upcoming movies.

-  .Users can view movie details and watch Trailers.
+  .
+Users can view movie details and watch Trailers.

-.Search Functionality:
+➡️ Search Functionality:
-  .Users can search for movies using OpenAI API.
+  .
+Users can search for movies using OpenAI API.

-  .Multi-language support (English, Hindi, Marathi) for searching movies.
+  .
+Multi-language support (English, Hindi, Marathi) for searching movies.

-.Responsive Design: Optimized for both mobile and desktop screens.
+➡️ Responsive Design: Optimized for both mobile and desktop screens.

 ________________________________________________________________________________________________________

 ## Usage 🎬

-1.User Authentication:
+➡️ User Authentication:

- .Navigate to the sign-up page to create a new account.
+ .
+Navigate to the sign-up page to create a new account.

- .Log in using your credentials.
+ .
+Log in using your credentials.

- .Log out when done.
+ .
+Log out when done.

-2.Movie Browsing:
+➡️ Movie Browsing:

- .Explore different categories of movies such as Now Playing, Popular, etc.
+ .
+Explore different categories of movies such as Now Playing, Popular, etc.

- .Click on a movie to view its details and watch the Trailer.
+ .
+Click on a movie to view its details and watch the Trailer.

-3.Search Functionality:
+➡️ Search Functionality:

- .Use the search bar to find movies
+ .
+Use the search bar to find movies
- .Select your preferred language for searching movies.
+ .
+Select your preferred language for searching movies.